 Lotus Biscoff has to be one of my favourite things.
 If I had a choice, I would make my way to the coffee shops in Germany that would give a Lotus biscuit – known as ‘speculoos’ – on the side.
 Little did I know a few years later Biscoff biscuits would be available everywhere.
 And then Biscoff spread came along!
 It has to be up there with Nutella in the terms of spreads, doesn’t it?!

-If you are a Biscoff fan like me, be sure to check out these Biscoff recipes: 3 ingredient Biscoff butter cookies satisfy any Biscoff cravings quickly, this no bake Biscoff rocky road takes a little longer, and then Biscoff blondies ever so slightly longer.
+If you are a Biscoff fan too, be sure to check out these Biscoff recipes: 3 ingredient Biscoff butter cookies satisfy any Biscoff cravings quickly, this no bake Biscoff rocky road takes a little longer, and then Biscoff blondies ever so slightly longer.

 It was only a matter of time, after seeing my hugely popular no bake passion fruit cheesecake and San Sebastian cheesecake that I would give you this easy Biscoff cheesecake recipe.
 Mr Jones has officially called it the best cheesecake ever, which is quite a statement I know, but not without good reason.